 The method of working these groups, in the United States, Canada and Mexico, consists in locating young women from high social classes, in many cases with millionaire parents and with problems of family displacement or neglect.
 They offer self-help courses, in which they are promised they can solve their personal problems and achieve full development of their human and social skills to contribute to the development of society and their families.
 With these promises and the charisma of its leader Keith Rainere – whom his followers, many from upper social classes, call master and compare him to a prophet like Jesus – the Nxivm sect, and its affiliates in Mexico, manage to seduce several young people of society with well-known names in the social and business elites of Mexico.
-Some of these are the two sisters Garza, from Monterrey, a young Junco, relatives of former President Miguel de la Madrid, as his son Federico de la Madrid, and wife Fabiola Sánchez de la Madrid, Alejandra González Anaya, two women with the surname Huber, and Cecilia Salinas Ocelli, among other Mexican surnames that the blog Frank Report, written by publicist Frank Parlato, mentions as members of that sect.
+Some of these are the two sisters Garza, from Monterrey, a young Junco, relatives of former President Miguel de la Madrid, as his son Federico de la Madrid, and wife Fabiola Sánchez de la Madrid, Alejandra González Anaya, and Cecilia Salinas Ocelli, among other Mexican surnames that the blog Frank Report, written by publicist Frank Parlato, mentions as members of that sect.

 Those connections in Mexico and the fear of scandal involving well-known business families in Monterrey, was what made Raniere, after the NYT story, brought to Monterrey and hosted in San Pedro Garza by some of the families involved in the cult of the charismatic personality of the leader of that sect.